Disc golf: Popularity

+During the COVID-19 pandemic, as shutdowns and social distancing forced people to avoid indoor gatherings, disc golf experienced significant growth.
+Televised events were broadcast on CBS Sports and ESPN2 for the first time.

 Although most players play on a casual, amateur level, the professional disc golf scene is also growing rapidly, with the top professionals playing full-time and earning their livings through tournament winnings and sponsorship from equipment manufacturers.
-Online viewership of major tournaments and events has increased rapidly, with coverage of the 2019 world championship achieving more than 3 million views on YouTube, and a clip of a single albatross by professional Philo Braithwaite boasting more than 1.4 million views.
+Online viewership of major tournaments and events has increased rapidly, with coverage of the 2019 world championship achieving more than 3 million views on YouTube, and a clip of an albatross by professional Philo Brathwaite gaining more than 1.4 million views.

 Post-round coverage

 Increased popularity of disc golf can be largely attributed to increased coverage of pro tour events, available for free on YouTube.
-Jomez Productions, Gatekeeper Media, and Gk Pro all film events the day of, and then air them the morning after.
+Jomez Productions, Gatekeeper Media, and Go Throw (formerly GKPro) all film events the day of, and then air them the morning after.
 Often, these videos can have a reach of as many as 200,000 viewers.
-In the 2020 season, Jomez Productions and the Disc Golf Pro Tour reached and agreement with CBS Sports and ESPN 2 to air post production coverage of a tournament on each network.
+Jomez's coverage of the final round of the 2019 World Championships has more than 5.5 million YouTube views.
+In the 2020 season, Jomez Productions and the Disc Golf Pro Tour reached an agreement with CBS Sports and ESPN 2 to air post production coverage of a tournament on each network.
 The Dynamic Discs Open was shown on CBS Sports, and the Disc Golf Pro Tour championship was re-aired on ESPN2 November 24, 2020.
 With 225,000 viewers, it was the most-watched show on the channel that day.